OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Zipalign

 The `zipalign` tool should always be used to align the APK file before distribution.
-This tool aligns all uncompressed data (such as images, raw files, and 4-byte boundaries) within the APK that helps improve memory management during app runtime.
+This tool aligns all uncompressed data (such as images, raw files, and 4-byte boundaries) within the APK, which helps improve memory management during app runtime.

 > Zipalign must be used before the APK file is signed with apksigner.